vysokyj/epub-tools/README.md

 ## ePUB Ant Scripts and CLI

-Tools for extracting and packing ePUB books.
+Tools for extracting and packaging ePUB books.

 ## ePUB Plaintext Extractor